What is Fashion Merchandising and How to Make it Your Career

 Fashion merchandising is a critical building block of a brand.
-Forbes discusses the increasing importance of branding and consumers' increased expectations of products and services.
+There has become increased importance on branding and consumers' increased expectations of products and services.
 Brands will need to work hard to differentiate and stand for something meaningful, emotional and important to consumers.

 An Economic Indicator

-These are all good reasons to consider positioning yourself well for a career with a degree in fashion merchandising.
+These are all good reasons to consider positioning yourself well for your career with a degree in fashion merchandising.

-What is fashion merchandising for the student pursuing formal training in a degree program?
+If you are considering a career in fashion but aren't sure where you want your career to go, start out with an associate degree.
+An associate degree in fashion merchandising can be the beginning of formal training in a degree program.
 It can be a ticket into a rewarding job and an extra edge when competing for a job.

-Choose an associate-level degree, like an associate degree in fashion merchandising and combine your passion for trend-watching and style with a business-focused education that will be an asset in many fashion-related industries.
-The associate of science degree program focuses on the application of retailing and fashion merchandising theory and includes courses in design and color theory, textiles, retailing and marketing.
+Choose an associate-level degree, like the associate degree in fashion merchandising and combine your passion for trend-watching and style with a business-focused education that will be an asset in many fashion-related industries.
+The Associate of Science (AS) degree program focuses on the application of retailing and fashion merchandising theory and includes courses in design and color theory, textiles, retailing and marketing.

 With an AS degree, you’ll be prepared for entry-level careers in buying, visual merchandising, sales and vendor relations in a retail or wholesale setting.
 Graduates of the program are able to: